Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 ## **Introduction**<br/>

-The amount of information on the internet today is overwhelming, and it can be difficult to track down crucial information.
+The amount of information on the internet today is overwhelming, and it can be challenging to track down crucial information.
 Glasp, which stands for "Greatest Legacy Accumulated as Shared Proof," eliminates the need to switch between screens to highlight and organize quotes and ideas from the internet.
 Glasp provides access to the knowledge and experiences of other people with similar interests.
 In this article, we will go over the technical details of how Glasp works and the various features it provides. <br/>

 ![](Glasp%20Logo.md.png) <br/>

 - What is Glasp?<br/>
-- Features Of Glasp<br/>
+- Features Of Glasp.<br/>
 - Why Choose Glasp?<br/>
-- How to get started with Glasp<br/>
+- How to get started with Glasp.<br/>
+- How to install Glasp extension in Google Chrome.<br/>
 - How does Glasp work?<br/>
-- Conclusion <br/>
+- Conclusion. <br/>

 ## **What is Glasp?**<br/>